phil-hopkins-a/openstack-networking-guide/README.md

 ##Create networks and VMs:

-1. Create the networks and router
+1. Create the networks and router:

     ```
     neutron net-create private